barasoch-art/english-for-designers/case/index.md

 I learned how to:

-* structure content better
+* structure content in a better way
 * reduce visual clutter
-* design with clear intention
+* guide users through design

 I also understood how important storytelling is in design.
-Every decision should support the overall idea.
+Every decision should support the idea and the user experience.

-In the future, I would improve this project by testing it with real users and working more on accessibility.
+If I continued this project, I would test it with real users and improve accessibility.

 ---